nityoday/digtial-food-ordering-system/steps_done.md

 yarn add connect-mongo
-Fix session db mongo connect from https://youtu.be/ftv9SAcW0lI?list=PLXQpH_kZIxTVRmXQN9J0Az76te5mAreLV&t=2520 yarn add axios
+Fix session db mongo connect from https://youtu.be/ftv9SAcW0lI?list=PLXQpH_kZIxTVRmXQN9J0Az76te5mAreLV&t=2520 yarn add axios yarn add bcrypt

-noty used for message displaying such as added in cart, etc. yarn add noty
+noty used for message displaying such as added in cart, etc. , bcyrpt for hashing passwords
+yarn add noty
 <!-- yarn watch is for continiously compiling app.js and app.scss into public which is for laravel mix so ig we have to keep that open in a terminal -->
 <!-- and yarn dev is the one which is nodemon types -->